damian2551/Data-Science-and-Analysis_Customer-Engagement/README.md

 ## 1.2) Three User Groups:

-After checking, the variable member_since should be formatted to Date variable in order to categorise into three groups later on
+After checking, the variable `member_since` should be formatted to Date variable in order to categorise into three groups later on:

 ```{r}
 reviewsUsers$member_since <- as.Date(reviewsUsers$member_since) #change to Date variable.
 head(reviewsUsers$member_since) #double check the reformatted member_since
 ```

-This step is to create 3 different user groups - Veteran, Intermediate and New based on their joining date, using member_since Note: When filtering, blank strings are automatically transferred to NA values, and will be removed using drop_na().
+This step is to create 3 different user groups - Veteran, Intermediate and New based on their joining date, using member_since

+**Note**: When filtering, blank strings are automatically transferred to NA values, and will be removed using drop_na().

 ```{r}
 Veteran <- reviewsUsers %>%